-- 1. The use of botulinum toxin A drugs may be medically necessary for strabismus, blepharospasm, hemifacial spasm and related seventh nerve disease. - 2.
+- 1. The use of botulinum toxin A drugs may be medically necessary for strabismus, blepharospasm, hemifacial spasm and other cranial nerve diseases. - 2.
 All botulinum toxin A and B products are not equivalent or interchangeable.
-At present, only Botox® (onabotulinumtoxinA) and Xeomin® (incobotulinumtoxinA) are FDA-approved for blepharospasm.
-Xeomin use is only FDA-approved in patients previously treated with Botox®.
-Botox® is currently the only FDA-approved botulinum toxin product for use on hemifacial spams.
+At present, only Botox® (onabotulinumtoxinA) and Xeomin® (incobotulinumtoxinA) are FDA-approved for primary treatment of blepharospasm.
+Botox® is currently the only FDA approved botulinum toxin product for use on hemifacial spasms. - 3.
+Other non-cosmetic uses may be reviewed on a case-by-case basis.